BlueDrink9/qmk_breathing_led/README.md

 ## Features

 - Control the breathing effect on multiple LED channels.
-- Configure the breathing period for each channel independently.
+- Configure the breathing period (how fast it breathes) for each channel independently.
 - Enable or disable the breathing effect dynamically.

+This is provided as-is, you'll probably need to modify it for your specific setup.
+Just putting it out in case it's useful.
+Currently it assumes all the pins you are using are on the same timer.

 ## Usage